AuburnSounds/Dplug/README.md

 In which case we have to make a judgment call as to whether it's a breaking fix, and whether the buggy feature was used.

 Breaking commits, when they happen, are marked with BREAKING in the commit backlog.
 They are discussed on Discord to assess the impact.
+Make yourself known!

 - Will you add feature X?

-You have to understand that Dplug is a part-time operation, from people who spend much more time working on and releasing plug-ins.
+You have to understand that Dplug is a part-time operation, from people who spend much more time working on and releasing commercial plug-ins.

 **Dplug is there to support existing products and building commercial companies around them**, not to be beta software and make empty promises.
 Being stable and bug-free is much more important to us than implement every possible feature.